-The Division's response to the findings identified in our audit are presented in its corrective action plan at the end of this report.
+Government Auditing Standards requires the auditor to perform limited procedures on the Division's responses to the findings identified in our audit that are presented in its corrective action plan at the end of this report.
 The Division is responsible for preparing a corrective action plan to address each finding.
 Because the Division is part of the Department, which is ultimately responsible for designing, implementing, and maintaining internal control, the Division response includes a Department response for certain findings.
-The Department and Division response and corrective action plan were not subjected to the auditing procedures applied in the audit of the financial statements, and accordingly, we express no opinion on them.
+The Department and Division responses and corrective action plan were not subjected to the other auditing procedures applied in the audit of the financial statements, and accordingly, we express no opinion on them.